SymfonyCasts/vue/sfcasts/ep2/webpack-entry.md

-# Webpack Entry
+# New Page, New Webpack Entry

-Coming soon...

-Now that our happy customers can buy our awesome products.
-We're ready to proceed to the shopping cart and checkout process.
-Ooh, and Hey, this shopping cart `/checkout` page will Be a new page so
+Yay!
+Our customers can now add these top-quality products to their cart. *Now* we need a way for them to check out.
+Here's the plan: we're going to create a *brand new* page that holds a, sort of, "shopping cart" / "checkout" combo.

-We can render this new page in twig.
-If we want it to completely server-side with no view, that's a great option if we don't need the power Vue, but, you know, because this is a Vue tutorial, I think we should use it.
-So step one is just a great a `/cart` page in Symfony, and I've done that work for us in `src/Controller/CartController` this `shoppingCart()` action renders a template in `templates/cart/cart.html.twig` that basically just yells has a giant to do
+To build this page, if we want, we could build it *entirely* on the server-side with Twig.
+That's a great option if we don't need the power Vue... which we definitely do *not* always need.
+But... you know, because this *is* a Vue tutorial, I think we should use Vue.

+## New Page Controller & Template

+The first step to creating a page is... *exactly* the same no matter if it will use Vue or not: to create a route, controller and template.
+And...
+I've done that work for us!
+Open `src/Controller/CartController.php`.
+This `shoppingCart()` action will be called when we go to `/cart` and it renders a template:
+`templates/cart/cart.html.twig`... which holds a giant TODO.

-The name Of the route for this page is `app_cart`.
-So as a first step, let's get this link up  here to go to that page.
-I'll open `templates/base.html.twig`.
-And there we go down here.
-I'll find that and replace the `href=""` with `path('app_cart')`.
+The name of the route for this page is `app_cart`.
+So, as a *first* step, let's link to this from the shopping cart total at the top of the page.
+Open `templates/base.html.twig`.
+And... set the cart link `href=""` to `{{ path('app_cart') }}`.

-I'll go over and refresh quick shopping cart.
-And then

-There is our beautiful giant `<h1>` tag.
-So next let's bootstrap a new component for this page,
-But wait for this new page, are we going to make our `products.vue` page even smarter And make it and give it the
+Go back to the browser... refresh and click the shopping cart.
+Hello big, gigantic `<h1>` tag!

+## Adding to our Smart Component vs New Webpack Entry

+Ok!
+Let's create the new Vue component for this page!
+But... wait... because we have two options to choose from.
+First, we *could* make the `products.vue` component *even* smarter and give it the ability to render one of *three* different components.
+Remember: this dynamic `component` is already capable of rendering the `catalog` component or `product-show` component based on what page we're on.
+We could, pretty easily, make this able to render a new `cart` component if we're on the cart page.

-Ability to render one of three different components?
-Remember this dynamic component here is already capable of rendering the catalog page or an individual product page, and we absolutely could make this one component smarter.
-Another option is to create a totally new Webpack entry that renders a new component.
-The benefit of that approach is that it split the final JavaScript into two different files.
-The user downloads one file for the catalog and product page
+A second option is to create a totally new Webpack entry that renders the new component.
+The benefit of this approach is that it split the final JavaScript into two different files.
+If the user goes to the catalog or product page, they would download *one* JavaScript file containing the code for *those* two pages, but *not* the code for the cart component.
+They would only download *that* code once they actually *went* to that page.

-We've been working on and they will download an entirely different file when they get to the `cart/checkout` page, instead of downloading one gigantic file that contains all of that JavaScript.
-There are, there are other ways to optimize things and both are valid ways to organize.

-Let's create
+This is *not* the only way to split and optimize your code... and you should beware of premature optimizations, but this *is* something to keep in mind.

+Anyways, for our new cart page, I'm going to create a totally separate Webpack entry file... in part so we can see how that approach looks.

+## Creating the new Entry

-A separate entry file here at the very least, so we can see how that looks so inside of the `assets/pages/` directory, because that's where we're putting components that render the entire main part of our page.
-Let's create a new file called `shopping-cart.vue` paste in some contents, which are pretty boring right now at a very basic layout for the page, a component that's empty and some very, very basic CSS.
-Next, we need a new entry file that will be included on this page or the catalog and individual product show page.
-We were using `products.js`.
+In `assets/pages/` directory - because that's where we're putting components that render the entire "main" part of the page - create a new file called `shopping-cart.vue`.
+I'll paste in some content, which is pretty boring right now: a basic layout, a component that's empty and a little CSS.

-The purpose of this file is to render all is to run all of the JavaScript for the new cart page, which for us will mean rendering this one new component.
-So let's copy `products.js`.
-We'll call it `shopping-cart.js`.
+Next, we need a new pure JavaScript "entry file" that will *render* this component.
+For the catalog and product show page, the entry file is `assets/products.js`.
+On a high level, the purpose of an entry file is to execute *all* of the JavaScript code needed for the page or pages where it's used.
+Since our entire page is being rendered in Vue... its only job is rendering that component!

-And inside of it, the only difference is that we will be loading the `shopping-cart` component.
-Finally, we need to tell Encore about this new entry file.
-So open up the `webpack.config.js` file, scroll down to the `addEntry` and let's copy the products one and change this to `shopping-cart`
+Copy `products.js` to create our new `shopping-cart.js` entry file.
+Inside, the only difference is that we want to render the `shopping-cart` component.

+Finally, we need to tell Encore about the new entry file.
+Open `webpack.config.js`, scroll down to `addEntry()`, copy the one for products and change this to `shopping-cart` and `shopping-cart`.
-And then `shopping-cart`,

-Because we just changed the webpack config file.
-We need to, it's a rare time that we need to restart Encore.
-So I'll go over my browser, go to my first tab where I'm running
+Because we just updated `webpack.config.js` file, this is a *rare* instance where we need to restart Encore.
+Find your terminal, go to the tab that's running Encore, stop it with Control + C and re-start it:

-Webpack and I'll hit control + C and I'll run it

 ```terminal
 yarn dev-server
 ```

-Perfect.
-The result of this is that even though we can't see it in the `public/` directory because of the dev server, we should have a new `shopping-cart.js` file, which is going to contain the compiled version of this code, the code that will execute our Vue application.
-So the last step is to update our new template, to include the script and link tag for that.
-So this is in `cart.html.twig` this is going to look a lot like our other template that renders our view app `product/index.html.twig` So I'm actually going to copy the contents of this file.
-I'll close it and then paste it inside of `cart.html.twig`.
-Okay, let's see.
+Perfecto!
+The result is that Encore is now outputting new `shopping-cart` JS and CSS files that we can include on the page.
+And *that* means, we're ready to include those no the page.

+Go back to `cart.html.twig`.
+This will look a *lot* like the template that renders the `products` vue app: `product/index.html.twig`.
+Let's copy the contents of this file, close it, and paste into `cart.html.twig`.

-This has a `<div id="app">`, which is good because in our shopping cart entry, we are rendering things into an app element.
-Um,
+Okay... let's see: this has a `<div id="app">` - which is perfect because, in our `shopping-cart.js` entry file, we're rendering *into* that element.

-Uh, for the entry let's update

-This to be `shopping-cart` inside both the style sheets and then all the way in the bottom, the same thing for the JavaScript file.
-And so far, we don't need any global variables.
-So I'm going to delete all those.
-And this is as simple of a template as we get.
-It says, please render all the CSS and JS for the `shopping-cart` point.
-All right.
-So let's try it.
+All we need to do is change the entry name to `shopping-cart` in both the `stylesheets` section and, at the bottom for the JavaScript file.
+And so far, we don't need any global variables... so I'll delete all of those.
+Remember: our new Vue component is, so far, completely empty.

-I'll move over
+That's... about as simple of a template as you can get!
+Let's try it!
+Find your browser, refresh and... tada!
+There's our Vue application.
+I'll even reopen my Vue dev tools... to see the component.
+Good start!

-Refresh and TBA.
-There is our view application.
-I'll even reopen my view dev tools here so we can see it.
-So next, one of the things that this page has in common with our product page is that both need access to the shopping cart and both will need the ability to change items in the cart, because we're going to allow people to change the quantity of items in this cart from the page.
-In fact, there are going to be a bunch of things that those two pages share to tackle this.
-Let's talk about mix-ins, which are Vue2's way of sharing code between components in Vue3 mixes are replaced by the composition API, but both mixes and compositions
+Next: one of the things that this component has in common with the `product-show` component is that both need access to the shopping cart.... and both will need the ability to add items to the cart... because we're going to allow people to change the quantity of the items from this page.
+In fact, there are going to be a *bunch* of things that these two pages need to share.
+To tackle this, let's talk about mixins, which are Vue 2's way of sharing code between components.
+In Vue 3, mixins are replaced by the composition API.
+But both mixins and composition share the same fundamental goal and philosophy.

-Are fundamentally have a lot in common.